 January 2017: Directed A Sort of Fun, Sort of Depressing "UCB Sketch Cram"

 "Sketch Cram" is a fun show that I've done many times, sometimes as a writer, sometimes as a writer/actor, and sometimes as a writer/director.
 People come in in the morning with ideas to pitch, write and revise them in the afternoon, and then actors come in in the evening to rehearse the brand new sketches, and the whole thing goes up at midnight.

 I signed up to direct and write on January 21st, the day after the inauguration.
 I was a little bummed to not be there at the marches, because I felt like direct action was better than comedy at the moment.
 But the show turned out well.
-I wrote seven sketches, six funny and one poignant, and we used the poignant one and have the other ones in my pocket.
-A lot of other writers had good funny ones and I helped direct.
-It ended up being a good experience.
+I wrote seven sketches, six funny and one poignant, and we used the most serious one but had a lot of more comically-oriented scripts from other writers.

 November 2016: Our 30-Minute Election TV Special Aired On Fusion

 We wrote a half-hour TV special.
 Our team put together a "photo retrospective" of the election cycle to air a couple weeks before the main event.
 You can watch it here on Fusion.